 These symptoms may indicate that a person requires a hospital stay and possibly a pacemaker to treat whatever is causing their underlying heart problem.

-High blood pressure and a low pulse rate is a fairly rare occurrence.
+High blood pressure and a low pulse rate is a rare occurrence.
 People are more likely to have high blood pressure alone unless they take medications that may affect their pulse rate.